 After artichokes, for dessert, you can always snack on toasted coconut.

-That’s one of the colors that the new Buick Cascada convertible is going to be available in when it launches early 2016.
+That's one of the colors that the new Buick Cascada convertible is available.

 Here is a great visualization of how food inspires the designers at Buick.

 So how does Buick reinforce the importance of food to its #ExperienceBuick bloggers?
 They take them to New York for the New York City Wine & Food Festival!
 Buick knows that food is a vehicle [pun intended] for celebrating the people, places, and experiences that make life just that more delicious.
 I've always said food is the great uniter, that it connects people, and Buick believes the same.

 We've been together in Detroit, in Indianapolis, in Los Angeles, and now in New York and 90% of our conversation is around food!

 I have been to a few food festivals, but New York is one of the majors and I spent 36 hours just eating!